isomerpages/nparks-festival/_talks-and-demos/Pets & Wildlife.md

 <br>

 * **“Hands off!”
-Understanding and addressing resource guarding in dogs by Ms. Chong Qi Ai and Mr. Webster Cheong**<br> Ever wondered why your furry friend gets a little too possessive over their stuff?
+Understanding and addressing resource guarding in dogs by Chong Qi Ai and Webster Cheong**<br> Ever wondered why your furry friend gets a little too possessive over their stuff?
 Join us for a 40-minute chat about the ins and outs of resource guarding in dogs.
 We'll break it down, share some tips and effective strategies for prevention and management.

 <br>